jodconverter/docker-image-jodconverter-examples/README.md

 This docker image is a "all you need" and should help you running [JODconverter](https://github.com/sbraconnier/jodconverter) as a WebApp utilizing the packaged LibreOffice for conversions.
 Ultimately this should be your "document conversion chain" service

+To run this in a production-ready stack, please see the follow-up project [eugenmayer/converter](https://github.com/EugenMayer/converter)

 ## Builds info

 - Office OpenJDK 10 Java (since that is what we want with docker)